 LOLER ACOP defines a competent person as someone who “has such appropriate practical and theoretical knowledge and experience of the lifting equipment to be thoroughly examined as will enable them to detect defects or weaknesses and to assess their importance in relation to the safety and continued use of the lifting equipment”.
 This person must also be impartial so they can be sufficiently objective in their review of the equipment, so it is recommended you hire an external contractor to perform your LOLER inspections.
 This will ensure there is no doubting the validity of your LOLER inspections should there be an accident on your site.

-LOLER inspection, known officially as a ‘thorough examination’ and inspection which are key requirements of the Regulations, to meet these requirements, duty holder must have lifting accessories thoroughly examined:
+LOLER inspection, known officially as a ‘thorough examination’ and inspection are key requirements of the Regulations, to meet these requirements, the duty holder must have lifting accessories thoroughly examined:

 • Regularly in service if the lifting accessory is exposed to conditions causing deterioration that is likely to result in dangerous situations.